New Jersey Wrongful Death Lawyer

 Loss of companionship.
 Depending on your relationship to the deceased, their loss can impact you in profound ways.
 Surviving spouses, for example, lose the companionship provided by a loved one.
 Parents may lose the hopes and dreams they had for their children, while surviving children may lose the advice a parent might have provided.
 Contact an attorney to learn more about how that loss of companionship has the potential to affect your claim.

-Whom can I file a wrongful death claim against?
+To whom can I file a wrongful death claim against?

 You can file a wrongful death claim against any entity that caused or contributed to the death of your loved one.
 This includes loved ones who died due to: